The Truth about Low-carb Diets

-- Jenny’s pre-portioned entrées and snacks offer a nutritionally balanced menu with a variety of choices.
+- Jenny Craig's pre-portioned meals and snacks offer a nutritionally balanced menu with a variety of choices.
 And the added grocery items provide healthy carbohydrates from fruits, vegetables and milk.
-Our menu follows the recommendations of the 2010 US Dietary Guidelines for Americans from the US Department of Health and Human Services.
+Our menu follows the recommendations of the 2015 US Dietary Guidelines for Americans from the US Department of Health and Human Services.

 - Restricting carbohydrates may impact your health by limiting fruits, vegetables and whole-grains, the very foods that may lower risk for heart disease and certain cancers.

-- Studies have shown people tend to eat the same volume of food daily.
+- Studies have shown people tend to eat the same quantity of food daily.
 Using foods that are lower in calorie density (like non-starchy veggies) is important for satiety and controlling calories.
-This weight loss strategy is called the Volumetrics® approach and it is the cornerstone of the Jenny Program.
-Using this approach provides a high level of satisfaction and nutrients without an over load of carbohydrates.
+Using Fresh & Free Additions provides a high level of satisfaction and nutrients without an over load of carbohydrates.